Tegu: Habitat

 Tegus naturally occur in rainforests, deciduous semiarid thorn forests, savannas, fields and grasslands.
 They have also adapted to open areas created by agriculture, parks and construction zones.
 They spend much of their time in burrows.

 Diet

 As omnivores, tegus feed on various foods including fruits, insects, frogs, small rodents, birds, eggs and carrion.
 Tegus living near humans may raid chicken coops for eggs and baby chicks, or scavenge leftover food such as crackers, cheese and chips.

-Behaviour
+Behavior

 When confronted, a wild tegu initially stops moving with its head held up high, then attempts to flee.
 It may turn aggressive if cornered, biting and attacking with its tail.
 In contrast, captive-raised tegus can be docile, intelligent and social with their carers.

 Tegus are popular in the international pet trade as owners often compare them to dogs due to their loving, casual nature.

 In the coolest areas of their range, such as northern Argentina, tegus hibernate from June to September.